 2. Switch to a lighter shade of foundation.
 With less sun, your skin will naturally lose some color and your foundation should too.
 There’s nothing worse than the foundation that doesn’t match your skin–it should always look natural with no line of demarcation.

 3. Use bronzer but sparingly.
-Apply on the forehead, across the bridge of the nose, cheeks and chin where the sun would naturally kiss your face.
+Apply on the forehead, across the bridge of the nose, cheeks, and chin where the sun would naturally kiss your face.
 It will warm up your face and give it a nice glow.
-Hint: bronzer is also available in cream and gel formulas, but powder is pretty much fool-proof as long as you use a light hand and a big fluffy brush.
+Hint: bronzer is also available in cream and gel formulas, but the powder is pretty much fool-proof as long as you use a light hand and a big fluffy brush.
 IT Cosmetics makes a very natural, matte bronzer I like.

 Other winter beauty tips for women over 40 includes: